 Banking and opening a bank account

-To receive your payment you will need a bank account first.
+To receive your salary you will need a bank account.
 In Denmark everyone has the right to open a basic bank account, however you need a CPR number first.

 How to open a bank account

-Remember to bring your CPR number, passport and employment contract or documents for educational programme, if you are a student.
+Remember to bring your CPR number, passport, and employment contract (or documents for educational program if you are a student).

 You can designate your basic bank account as your Easy Account

 (NemKonto) for the reception of public-sector payments such as child benefits.